only search VITA site

 Before joining the fourth estate in 1980, Andrews owned his own engineering and manufacturing company where he designed microprocessor-based switching systems for the retail and lodging industries.
 He is also the developer of several unique products for the security and automotive industries and holds a U.S. Patent for one of his inventions.

-Andrews has been the keynote speaker at the PCI SIG annual meeting, a regular speaker at the annual Bus and Board Conference, and was often invited to participate at company-specific events with companies that include Motorola, Wind River Systems, and Zilinx.
+Andrews has been the keynote speaker at the PCI SIG annual meeting, a regular speaker at the annual Bus and Board Conference and was often invited to participate at company-specific events with companies that include Motorola, Wind River Systems, and Zilinx.

 Andrews was on the Board of Directors of SBS Technologies and the board of advisers of StarGen, Inc.